Theory of Operation

 Streaming platforms followed.
 Spotify, Apple Music, YouTube, and others all adopted loudness normalization with targets ranging from −14 to −23 LUFS depending on their playback philosophy.
 The loudness war, at least for the formats that carry normalization metadata, was over.

 The LUFS target determines how loud the output sits relative to other audio on your device.
-Lower numbers (more negative) are quieter; higher numbers (less negative) are louder.
 The right value depends on your listening context:

 If the measured loudness is already below the true-peak ceiling (−1 dBTP by default), the normalization is a simple gain increase.
 If the source peaks would clip at the target loudness, the gain is reduced slightly to keep the output within the ceiling — so the integrated loudness may land slightly below target on very dynamic material.
 This is correct behavior: it prevents digital clipping at the cost of fractionally missing the loudness target.